Skip to Content

 Many businesses choose to handle content design & migration themselves to save costs in the short-term, but this often leads to long-term problems.

-Internal employees tend to reuse the layouts and navigation structures from the previous design – that is, the design that caused users to complain when you surveyed them.
-Change is hard, but trust that user feedback.
-Rely on the analytics data.
+Internal teams tend to reuse the layouts and navigation structures from the previous design – the very ones that frustrated users in the first place.
+Change can feel uncomfortable, but user feedback and analytics data are your reality check.
 A neutral professional will put users first when managing the content design; employees accustomed to old practices and unsure about incorporating new ones might not.

 That neutral professional will dump the down coat from the Miami vacation and make sure the towels, swimsuits, and your toddler’s favorite blankie DO get packed.
 In website terms, that means purging obsolete information and old styles and making sure that relevant, current content and the fresh look and navigation prevail throughout the site.